EPPIC-Net: Platform Protocol to Assess Treatments for Painful Diabetic Peripheral Neuropathy

 - Undergone neurolytic or neurosurgical therapy or used an implanted neurostimulating device for neuropathic pain in the distal lower limbs within 3 months of screening.

-- Use of the high dose capsaicin patch (8%) in the 6 months before screening and throughout the study.
+- Use of the high dose capsaicin patch (8%) in the 6 months before screening and throughout the study (for the treatment of PDPN).
+Use of the capsaicin patch in a manner that is not expected to interfere with the measurement of PDPN severity is allowed.

 - Participants who receive and are unwilling to discontinue episodic or periodic treatments for pain in the distal legs and/or feet (e.g., injections of local anesthetics) will be excluded.
-Non-pharmacological pain treatment (e.g. relaxation/hypnosis, physical or occupational therapy, any exercise based therapy, any talk based therapy, acupuncture, TENS) is allowed if it has been stable for at least 4 weeks prior to screening and is expected to remain stable throughout the study.
+Non-pharmacological pain treatment (e.g. relaxation/hypnosis, physical or occupational therapy, any exercise-based therapy, any talk-based therapy, acupuncture, TENS) for the treatment of conditions other than PDPN is allowed.
+If the treatment is for PDPN it is allowed if it has been stable for at least 4 weeks prior to screening and is expected to remain stable throughout the study.

 Active use of opioids or marijuana for any reason at screening and unwilling or unable to discontinue use.